keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 - The other three will probably need to be taken in for questioning
 - he asks Ezaren to approach, realizes that Blue Bamba (Black Mamba), their target, is standing right in front of them

-- They recognize Black Mamba,
+- They recognize Black Mamba, they move in to arrest him
+-

 #### Kalivny, Part Three
 - everyone can return to Kalivny